0 Menu

 Knock Knock

-£6.00 / On Sale
+£6.00 / Sold Out

 In 1744 Emanuel Swedenborg had what he called a 'spiritual awakening'.
 He claims to have out-of-body experiences where he would find himself communing with angels and other holy figures.
 They fed him very radical ideas, like universal suffrage and an end to slavery.
 Would these ideas have been taken so seriously if they hadn't come from such divine sources?
 Were these ideas and teachings presented in this way so that they were more palatable to the establishment?
 Victoria Woodhull, the first woman to run for presidency of the USA, also had to present her own radical ideas as spiritually guided.
 Claiming she learnt them in seances, communicating with the likes of Plato.
 Is knowledge acceptable only when it flexes to shape and fit into the established order and what if it doesn't?